NCAA Division I Football Bowl Subdivision: Overview

 The FBS is the highest level of college football in the United States, and FBS players make up the vast majority of the players picked in the NFL Draft.
 For every sport but football, the NCAA divides schools into three major divisions: Divisions I, II, and III.
 However, in football, Division I is further divided into two sub-divisions: the Bowl Subdivision, abbreviated as the FBS, and the Championship Subdivision, abbreviated as the FCS.
 Divisions are themselves further divided up into conferences, which are groupings of schools that play each other in contention for a conference championship.
-The FBS currently has ten conferences, which are often divided into the "Power Five conferences" and the less prominent "Group of Five".
+The FBS currently has ten conferences, which are often divided into the "Power Four conferences" – which consist of the most prestigious schools and enjoy a certain amount of autonomy from NCAA rules – and the less prominent "Group of Five".

 Although FCS programs can draw thousands of fans per game, many FCS schools attempt to join the FBS in hopes of increased revenue, corporate sponsorship, alumni donations, prestige, and national exposure.
 However, FBS programs also face increased expenses in regards to staff salaries, facility improvements, and scholarships.
 The athletic departments of many FBS schools lose money every year, and these athletic departments must rely on subsidies from the rest of the university.
 In many states, the highest-paid public employee is the head coach of an FBS team.
 FBS schools are limited to a total of 85 football players receiving financial assistance.
 Nearly all FBS schools that are not on NCAA probation give 85 full scholarships.
+The three United States service academies that are FBS members are technically subject to the 85-scholarship limit, but are effectively exempt because all of their students receive federally-funded full scholarships whether or not they play a varsity sport.